-I grinned at her, and she only hesitantly reflected it.
-I got an operator on the telephone, and as I placed my call, I watched Maura slowly step over Doyle's body.
+I grinned at her, and she hesitantly reflected it.
+I got an operator on the telephone, and as I placed my call, I watched Maura step over Doyle's body.
 She paused to inspect it, though she never squatted down.
 As I talked to Frankie (telling him about Garrett and also advising him that Doyle had been killed, and I'd get him an address soon), she sat on the other side of Doyle's desk, picking up a pen and turning over a clean piece of paper.
 She started writing something slowly, methodically, and when I hung up, she handed over the paper.

 It said Garrett Fairfield.

 "Thank you.
 It's quite exact, if I may say so."
 She tried not to smile when comprehension must have finally dawned on my face.
 "You heard Doyle as clearly as I did, Jane.
 Garrett confessed.
 He might as well have written it out, don't you think?
 Perhaps typed it out on a fancy machine?"

 "And if I were to, say, find that letter in my office's typewriter on this sheet of paper," I mused, taking it from Maura, "What then?"